WFI Imaging Mode User Guide

 The WFI Documentation Ecosystem

-As of this writing, the WFI is being integrated into the other components of the observatory and detailed testing on the ground will occur into 2025.
-While we anticipate Roman Documentation (RDox) to become the primary resource on the WFI for most science users, it is still under construction and some users may find the most relevant information for their purpose in content held outside of RDox as shown in the WFI Documentation Ecosystem Table below.
+As of this writing, the WFI is being integrated into the other components of the observatory.
+Multiple testing campaigns on the ground have taken place and more will occur in 2025.
+While the Roman Documentation (RDox) on the WFI Imaging mode is still under construction, users may find additional relevant information in content held outside of RDox, as shown in the WFI Documentation Ecosystem Table below.

 Table of the WFI Documentation Ecosystem

-Photograph of the Instrument Team from GFSC and the WFI
+Photograph of the Instrument Team from GSFC and the WFI

 For additional questions not answered in this article, please contact the Roman Help Desk at STScI.